 When you are being managed out at work it is fairly unpleasant.
 In some cases employers have genuine performance concerns that need to be addressed.
 However, this is not always so.
 On other occasions, particularly when a new manager arrives with his old team in tow, you could be forgiven for thinking that your employer is on a mission to find fault with your work.
 And if your worst fears are true and the knives are out, what are your options?

 Your employer may, for example, try and use a “below expectations” rating as a catalyst for instigating a formal performance process against you.
-The performance process could include inviting you to disciplinary meetings, issuing warnings, and providing you with an opportunity to “improve.”
-It might take some time but, unless you’re superhuman, if your employer really wants to find some fault with your work, they can probably do so.
+The performance process could include inviting you to disciplinary meetings, issuing warnings, and providing you with an opportunity to improve.

 Alternatively, your employer could try and suggest that there is a business need to either restructure the business or simply reduce headcount.
 Suppose you are doing a specific/unique role, your position might conveniently cease to exist within the new structure.
 Should, for example, your role be broadly the same as others, and your employer intends to reduce numbers, you may find yourself selected for redundancy against your peers.
 Your employer would need to consult with you and search for reasonable alternative roles.